genomicsITER/NanoCLUST/README.md

 See usage and output sections in the documentation (/docs) for all of the available options when running the pipeline.

 ## Computing requirements note
-NanoCLUST has been tested on Ubuntu 16,18 and 20, CentOS 7 and Mac OS X 10.15 (only with docker profile).
+NanoCLUST has been tested on Ubuntu 16,18 and 20, CentOS 7 (docker and conda profiles) and Mac OS X 10.15 (only with docker profile).

 Clustering step uses up to 32-36GB RAM when working with a real dataset analysis and default parameters (umap_set_size = 100000).
 Setting umap_set_size to 50000, will diminish memory consumption to 10-13GB RAM.
 When running the pipeline, kmer_freqs or mostly read_clustering processes could be terminated with status 137 when not enough RAM.